volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded

 Last changes

+December 8th

+Change in avahi config.
+Share device should be seenable by any user on the local network

 November 30 th